afragen/wp-dependency-installer/README.md

 ## Description

+This is a drop in class for developers to optionally or automatically install plugin dependencies for their own plugins or themes.
+It can install a plugin from w.org, GitHub, Bitbucket, or GitLab.

 This contains an example plugin. **This is still very much in development, but it works, sort of.** Only required dependencies are installed automatically, optional dependencies are not.

 Working on javascript method of installing and activating like [Install GitHub Updater](https://github.com/mgibbs189/install-github-updater)